WebFuzzing/EMB/README.md

 As that is not published online, you need to clone its repository, and build it locally (see its documentation on how to do it).

-To handle JavaScript, unfortunately there is the need for some manual settings.
-However, it needs to be done just once.

-You need to create _symbolic_ link inside `EMB\js_npm` that points to the `evomaster-client-js` folder in _EvoMaster_.
-How to do this, depends on the Operating System.
-Note that in the following, `<some-path>` should be replaced with the actual real paths of where you cloned the _EvoMaster_ and _EMB_ repositories.

-Windows: `mklink /D  C:\<some-path>\EMB\js_npm\evomaster-client-js  C:\<some-path>\EvoMaster\client-js\evomaster-client-js`

-Mac: `ln -s /<some-path>/EvoMaster/client-js/evomaster-client-js  /<some-path>/EMB/js_npm/evomaster-client-js`